tomberek/inject/README.md

 # Inject

+Run collections of makefiles on remote machines.

+## Usage

 Requires a `sshloginfile` with a list of IPs.
 We assume you have a passwordless root login available via SSH.

 Example usage: